telerik/blazor-docs/components/maskedtextbox/overview.md

 ## Some Sample Masks

+The examples below demonstrates how to create a few [masks]({%slug maskedtextbox-mask-prompt%}) for commonly used input types:

+* **phone** - Utilizes literals (the brackets and the plus sign for the country code; and dashes for readability) and rules for numbers.

+* **credit card** - Utilizes rules for the numbers and literals for the dashes.

+* **SSN** - Same as credit card.

+* **UK post code** - Uses rules for letters and numbers.

+* **ZIP code** - Uses rules for numbers.

+* **ZIP+4 code** - Riteral for the dash between the rules for numbers.

+* **percentage** - Rules for numbers with a literal for the decimal separator taken from the current culture and a literal for the percentage sign.
+The example also shows how you can parse that to a `double` value.

+* **customized mask** - An example of mixing literals and rules to require an invoice number that has a certain portion of symbols that are not up to the user.
+Also shows how to escape characters that are rules so they act like literals.

+>caption Phone, credit card, SSN, UK post code, ZIP code, ZIP+4 code masks

 ````CSHTML
 @* type in the inputs to see the result.
 Depending on what you want to get, you may want to set IncludeLiterals=tru like for the percentage example at the end *@